DataDog/stratus-red-team/docs/attack-techniques/entra-id/entra-id.persistence.restricted-au.md

 ## Description

-Create a [restricted management Administrative Unit (AU)](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/admin-units-restricted-management), and place a backdoor account in it to simulate a protected attacker-controlled user.
+Creates a [restricted management Administrative Unit (AU)](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/admin-units-restricted-management), and place a backdoor account in it to simulate a protected attacker-controlled user.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create Entra ID user (Backdoor)
+- Create an Entra ID backdoor user

 <span style="font-variant: small-caps;">Detonation</span>:

-- Create restricted management AU
+- Create restricted management Administrative Unit
-- Add Backdoor user to AU
+- Add the backdoor user to the Administrative Unit

 References:

 - https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/administrative-units
 - https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/admin-units-restricted-management

+Note: When cleaning up the technique, you might have to wait a few minutes for the user status to update before retrying the cleanup.
+This is a limitation of Entra ID.

 ## Instructions